am-bean/msc_thesis/empirica/Readme.md

 # Card Playing Experiment

 _This project was generated with [create-empir ica-app](https://github.com/empiricaly/create-empirica-app).
-This ReadMe is also heavily based upon examples from the Empirica team, especially https://github.com/amaatouq _
+This ReadMe is also heavily copied from examples from the Empirica team, especially https://github.com/amaatouq_

 ## Experiment Demo: